Kings Chambers Manchester chambers

 Continue reading

 On the clinical negligence side, one junior describes that they have a “varied and interesting” practice, with another describing that “the medical science side of clinical negligence is really interesting”.
-Helen Mulholland was recently instructed on behalf of Manchester University NHS Foundation Trust in a sensitive case involving withdrawal of treatment from toddler Alta Fixsler.
+Gerard McDermott KC and Toby Coupe recently secured £23 million in compensation for the victim of a road traffic collision who suffered life-changing injuries.
 Personal injury is described by a junior as “more cut-and-thrust” with “a wider opportunity for advocacy”.
 The set has particular experience in aircraft-related deaths — and acted in the inquests into the Nimrod XV230 Air Disaster, the single largest loss of life suffered by the British military since the Falklands war.

 From a rookie barrister’s perspective, there is a range of matters on which to cut your teeth — from supporting more senior lawyers on high profile cases to handling your own matters in lower courts.
 One junior tells us: “For the most part I feel very lucky to do a job that’s varied, throws up complex questions that need researching, and has a fair bit of variety.”

-There is seemingly a supportive culture at Kings Chambers, which continues from pupillage into tenancy with colleagues “always on hand over the phone if needed”.
+There is a supportive culture at Kings Chambers from the bottom up.
+Insiders describe “excellent junior member camaraderie” whilst “senior members of the chambers make a real effort to check in.”
+There’s also “great wellbeing support, especially for pupils” which continues into tenancy, with colleagues “always on hand over the phone if needed”.
 One barrister, who moved to Kings Chambers from another set, commented that they were “provided with extensive support and mentoring when developing new practice areas”.

 Like most chambers, rookies can be expected to work between 50 and 60 hours a week.
-Members are generally happy with their work/life balance.
+Members are generally happy with their work/life balance and sources tell us “chambers does respect the boundaries put in place” whilst “clerks are hugely supportive and look after you”.
 One junior observes that their senior colleagues with children are supported, with clerks being “fully supportive of part-time working/non-working days fixed each week”.

-In terms of the buildings, Manchester and Leeds are described as “magnificent”, especially following the recent renovations in Leeds — we hear that there was a £500,000 makeover in 2021!
+In terms of the buildings, Manchester and Leeds are described as “magnificent”.
+Leeds’ half-a-million pound makeover continues to impress a few years on, with insiders praising the “great IT” and “good facilities” on offer there.
 Both are centrally located in their respective cities and much of their stream of work comes from the many big firms around them.
 The Birmingham building, whilst also central, is described as “well-furnished” but comparatively “a satellite site and small”.
 It did benefit from some additional conference facilities being created during the pandemic.

-The set offers up to four pupillages a year across its locations.
-Training at the set is highly-rated.
-The first six is described as “generally very good preparation” with a focus on shadowing and then working for “very friendly” colleagues, including Kings’ roster of 20 KCs, one of the best collections of senior lawyers outside London.
+The set offers up to four pupillages a year across its locations, with a pupillage package worth £70,000 including guaranteed earnings of £25,000.
+Training at the set comes highly-rated.
+The first six is described as “very good preparation” with a focus on shadowing and then working for “very friendly” colleagues, including Kings’ roster of 24 KCs, one of the best collections of senior lawyers outside London.
 During the second six, rookies can find themselves in court “up to three times a week.”
 All offers of pupillage are made with a view to tenancy.

 What The Junior Barristers Say